Bhotiyas of Uttarakhand

-Bhotiyas are people of presumed Tibetan heritage that live along the Indo-Tibetan border in the upper reaches of the Great Himalayas, at elevations ranging from 6500 ft to 13000 ft.
+Bhotiyas are group of people who live along the Indo-Tibetan border in the upper reaches of the Great Himalayas, at elevations ranging from 6500 ft to 13000 ft.
+While they identify themselves with different names in different regions they were overall categorised with the common nomenclature used by Britishers based on geography.
 In Uttarakhand, they inhabit seven river valleys, three in the Garhwal division (Jadh, Mana and Niti) and four in the Kumaon division (Johar, Darma, Byans and Chaudans).
-They follow Hinduism with Buddhism and traditionally speak West Himalayish languages related to the old Zhangzhung language.
+They mainly follow Hinduism with Buddhism and traditionally speak West Himalayish languages related to the old Zhangzhung language(who said that?).
 Their main traditional occupation used to be Indo-Tibetan trade, with limited amounts of agriculture and pastoralism.
 The Indo-Tibetan trade came to a halt following the 1962 Sino-Indian war, and resumed only in the early 1990s under state-regulated mechanisms.
 Their major livelihood at present is the collection of medicinal and aromatic plants in the Himalayas.
 Many have also migrated out of their traditional habitats to towns at lower elevations.
 The traditional transhumance and pastoralism have also drastically reduced.

 Etymology

 The name, Bhotiya (also spelt "Bhotia"), derives from the word Bod (བོད་), which is the Classical Tibetan name for Tibet.
 It was the term used by the British to refer to the borderland people, due to a presumed resemblance to the Tibetans.
 The Government of India continues to use the term.

-Bhotiyas themselves self-describe themselves as Rung.
-Possible etymologies of the term include the Byangko word for mountain and the Tibetan term for valley (Rang-skad = valley language).

-The Kumaonis refer to them as Shauka which means 'money' or 'rich'.

-Ethnic groups
+Garhwal Bhotiyas

-The Bhotiyas of Uttarakhand are scattered over the seven main river valleys in the three border districts of Pithoragarh, Chamoli and Uttarkashi.
-The seven major Bhotiya groups in Uttarakhand are the Johari, Darmiya, Chaudansi, Byansi, Marchha (Mana Valley), Tolchha (Niti Valley) and Jadh.
+The Bhotiyas of Garhwal are scattered over three main river valleys in the border districts of Chamoli and Uttarkashi.
+The three major Bhotiya groups in Garhwal are the Marchha (Niti and Mana Valley), Tolchha (Niti Valley) and Jadh.

-Rangkas

-The isolated Rangkas (Rang, Rung) tribe has a population of thousands and is found on the outskirts of the Mahakali valley.
-According to Ethnologue, the Rangkas are ethnically related or are of the Johar tribe.

-Byansis

-The religion practised by the Byansis leans towards Bön-Animism, with influences from Tibetan Buddhism and Hinduism.